 Eggman: We here at Eggman's Incredible Interstellar Amusement Park consider ourselves the universe's first fully Green amusement park!
 Although the green is from all the nausea and vomiting, but still, green is green!

 - The Administrator from Team Fortress 2, who started out just as The Voice.
-Then Makani, a Big Name Fan, designed the actual character...then Valve adopted the design officially.
+Then Makani, a Fandom VIP, designed the actual character... then Valve adopted the design officially.
 What really makes her character is the poisonous contempt she displays for the teams.

-- Portal has its own hilarious announcer.
+- Portal has GLaDOS as its own hilarious announcer.
 And an actual automated Announcer in the sequel.

 "This next test applies the principles of momentum through movement through portals.
-If the laws of physics no longer apply in the future
+If the laws of physics no longer apply in the future, God help you."

 - Star Wars: The Old Republic has Baron Deathmark, the Huttball announcer.